Influenza (Flu) Information

 • Avoid alcohol and tobacco

-• Take medications to relieve the symptoms, but never give aspirin to children or teenagers who have flu-like symptoms, especially fever, without first talking to your doctor.
+• Never give aspirin to children or teenagers who have flu-like symptoms, especially fever, without consulting a healthcare professional

-If you’re at special risk from complications, you should consult your health care provider right away when you begin to experience flu-like symptoms.
-At-risk groups include people 65 or older, people with chronic medical conditions, pregnant women, and children under 2 years old.
+For those at risk from complications, consult a healthcare provider right away at the onset of flu-like symptoms.
+At-risk groups include people 65 or older, people with chronic medical conditions, people who are pregnant, and children under 2 years old.